bennyhuo/KotlinBlogTranslation/original/How do you traverse a map.md

 <p></p>
 {% endraw %}

 But often times we need a little more: an obvious equals()/hashCode() pair, a toString(), and now — component functions.
-We had quite a few requests for supporting this, and now there is <strong>data</strong> annotation supported by Kotlin compiler:
+We had quite a few requests for supporting this, and now there is **data** annotation supported by Kotlin compiler:

 {% raw %}
 <p></p>